bhers4/bhers4.github.io/_posts/2024-11-03-converting-waymo-open-dataset.md

 Now you have the images as np arrays and the normalized box data for each image, so all that needs to get done is to write out the space-delimited box data into txt files and save the np arrays to the proper directories which you can do using packages such as PIL to save the images as png or jpeg files.
+The thing to remember is the coco format is **space delimited** not comma delimited and you start with the class id then normalized x, y, width, and finally height.

 ## Conclusion:
 This allowed me to train an object detection model using open-source packages